clouseauu/fauve/README.md

-# Monet
+# Fauve

-Monet is a Rails/Sass gem to help you manage your app's colour schemes.
+Fauve is a Rails/Sass gem to help you manage your app's colour schemes.

 Have you had to scour through a sizeable app's CSS/SCSS/Sass files to change hard-coded colour hex values because you're re-branding?
 Have you ended up with a `colors.sass` or similar file with 1000 lines of variables?
-Solving this problem is Monet's _raison d'être_.
+Solving this problem is Fauve's _raison d'être_.

 ## The basic premise

 As a rule of thumb, you want to work with about five colours when selecting a scheme.
 You can have fewer, but when you have _too many_, that's when maintenance becomes nightmarish.

-Monet allows you to have a basic set of colours and define variations to use in different scenarios.
+Fauve allows you to have a basic set of colours and define variations to use in different scenarios.

 ## Usage

-1. Add a `monet.yml` file under `config` in your rails app:
+1. Add a `fauve.yml` file under `config` in your rails app:

 ```yaml
 ---